Moosquibe/DiffusionLitrev/docs/index.markdown

 - **Flow models**, [...]

-- **Diffusion models**, the subject of this piece, that are similar to VAEs, however, their latent variable is the path of a diffusion process and the encoder part is usually not or minimally trained.
+- **Diffusion models**, the subject of this piece, that are similar to VAEs, however, their latent variable is the path of a diffusion process and the prior latent distribution is both learnable and tractable.

 ## III.
 Unconditioned generation with Diffusions